 Similarly, the special bailment agreement could provide healthy leverage that hastens the human victim along the path of emotional evolution that will ultimately compel the victim to leave the violent situation.
 Before victims become willing to sever a violent relationship, they must move from rationalization of the violence-a stage where the victims view the violence as "normal, acceptable, or at least justifiable"-to victimization, a stage where "a variety of catalysts" have forced the victim to "redefin[e] abuse" and no longer regard the abuse as acceptable.
-The catalysts that lead a victim to stop rationalizing the violence include: "a [sudden] change in the level of violence[,] . . . a change in the relationship [with the batterer,] . . . [the onset of] despair[,] . . . [an increase in the public nature of the violence,] . . . and
+303 The catalysts that lead a victim to stop rationalizing the violence include: "a [sudden] change in the level of violence[,] . . . a change in resources [for the victim,] . . . a change in the relationship [with the batterer,] . . . [the onset of] despair[,] . . . [an increase in the public nature of the violence,] . . . and